kousuke-nakano/turbogenius/README.md

 This is a **beta** version!!!!
 Contact the developers whenever you find bugs.
 Any suggestion is also welcome!

 # Features of `turbogenius`
 One can manage any job of `TurboRVB` on python scripts, or on your terminal using the provided command line tool `turbogenius`.

 For python users, several one-to-one corresponding python modules (classes) are provided, i.e., `makefort10.x` -> `Makefort10_genius` class in `makefort10_genius.py`, `turborvb.x` -> `vmc_genius` class in `vmc_genius.py`. `TurboGenius` is designed as a higher layer package that provide several complicated procedures and functions such as fully automatic workflows. `Turbo-Genius` is implemented based on the lower layer packages `pyturbo` and `TurboRVB`.
 You can see several examples of `TurboGenius` scripts in the `tests` directory.
 You can also see several simple workflows using `TurboGenius` in the `tests` directory.

-`turbogenius` also implements several workflow methods. e.g., `workflow_vmc`, `workflow_lrdmc`.
-The workflows are implemebted based on the `genius` class memtioned above.
-You can also write your own workflows by piling up the `genius` blocks, or `workflows` as you want.
-The workflow method manages the `TurboRVB` jobs, i.e., automatically submits and collects jobs using `filemanager` pacakge.
-If you want to use `filemanager` pacakge. please contact Kosuke Nakano.
-You can see several workflow examples in `tests/workflows_examples` directory (Note: Since I am now refactoring file-manager and workflow again, I have not comitted the workflows to the repository.).

 # Quick use of `turbogenius`